A Slice of Irish History and Legend

 Paul on Sliabh na Caileach, Co.
 Meath

-Day 5 will explore the excellent example of a 12th century Norman castle in the town of Trim - where parts of the movie Braveheart were filmed (even if it was about a Scottish rebel!).
+On Day 7 we will visit the excellent example of a 12th century Norman castle (https://heritageireland.ie/places-to-visit/trim-castle/) in the town of Trim - where parts of the movie Braveheart were filmed (even if it was about a Scottish rebel!).

-In the afternoon we will visit the (historically) more peaceful Old Mellifont Abbey, the ruins of a 13th century Cistercian abbey in County Louth (https://heritageireland.ie/places-to-visit/old-mellifont-cistercian-abbey-monastic-site/).
+The afternoon will be spent at the (historically) more peaceful Old Mellifont Abbey, the ruins of a 13th century Cistercian abbey in County Louth (https://heritageireland.ie/places-to-visit/old-mellifont-cistercian-abbey-monastic-site/).

 Paul at Gothic Folly at Belvedere House, Co.
 Westmeath